 Chat or email

 Mobile App Availability

 Koinly’s tax software lets you automatically import and track your cryptocurrency transactions.

 - Affordable pricing on paid plans

 - Support for international tax filing

-- No independent tax-loss harvesting tool
+- No standalone tax-loss harvesting tool

-- Free plan doesn’t include tax reports
+- The free plan doesn’t include any tax reports